 Business Taxes are calculated based on specific variables depending on the classification of each business activity.
-There are minimum charges and maximum variables that may apply for each business classification.
+There are minimum charges for each business classification.
 Therefore, a call to the City of Tallahassee Revenue Division can generally clear up any questions that may arise when completing the application.
 Submitting the form without calling will result in a business tax invoice being mailed to the mailing address from the completed form based on the activities and variables declared.
 Additional invoicing may be required once the variables are verified.

 In addition, the Business Tax is calculated based on the Business Tax Fiscal Year (10/1 - 9/30).
 Therefore, it is imperative that the applicant includes the date the business opened.

 A Business Tax Certificate is required before the business activities begin.
 Therefore, the tax is due upon original application prior to opening the business.
 In the State of Florida, all Business Tax Certificates (Occupational Licenses) expire on September 30.
 Therefore, the annual tax amount must be paid prior to October 1 each year.
 Generally, in April of each year, a Declaration of Information Form will be mailed to most City of Tallahassee Businesses.
 The renewal form must be completed and returned prior to June 15.
 This Renewal Form is the opportunity for the business to change annual variables that may apply (Inventory, square footage, number of employees, etc.).
 Failure to complete and return the form will result in an increased tax amount that is applicable for the next business tax year beginning October 1.
 Professional and home-based business accounts will not receive an annual renewal form since the variables assigned to the business activity does not change.